Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - Weeds are not stored in a building's storage, but rather in a House's storage.
 The weed capacity is listed under `[General]->WeedCapacity`.
 - Weeders now show the ore gathering animation.
 It can be customized the same way as for harvesters.
 - Weeders can use the Teleport locomotor like chrono miners.
+- Total amount of weeds in storage can be displayed on sidebar, see [Weeds counter](User-Interface.md#weeds-counter).

 ### Weed-consuming superweapons